sam-almighty/Activity-Tracker-with-LogDNA/export.md

 | `emailSubject` | `string`     | Optional   | Use to set the subject of the email. </br>Use `%20` to represent a space.
 For example, a sample value is `Export%20logs`. |
 {: caption="Query parameters" caption-side="top"}

-For example, to stream events into the terminal, you can run the following command:
+For example, to write events into the terminal, you can run the following command:

 ```
 curl "https://api.us-south.logging.cloud.ibm.com/v1/export?to=$(date +%s)000&from=$(($(date +%s)-86400))000" -u e08c0c759663491880b0d61712346789: